stable-reasoning/ai4materials/readme.md

 > Both commands create a timestamped experiment folder inside `runs/` that contains all intermediate and final artifacts.

 ## 🔧 Framework Components

+### General notes on code architecture

+The LLM client part is implemented using LiteLLM library, and this makes our tool model-agnostic.
+When using two providers, appropriate API keys must be provided.

 ### 🧬 Document Pipeline